ReactPoland/React-Convention-Book/006_Falcor_client_and_backend_setup.md

 There isn't too much in that actions/article.js file ... if you are familiar to FLUX already then it's very similar. ***One important rule for actions in Redux is that it has to be PURE FUNCTION***.
 For now we will hard-code a constant called ***ARTICLES_LIST_ADD*** into actions/article.js (later in the book we will create a separate constants directory).

-In the ***src/layouts/PublishingApp.js*** file we need add in top of the file two new imports:
+In the ***src/layouts/PublishingApp.js*** file we need add in top of the file's a new import code:
 ```
 import { bindActionCreators } from 'redux';
 import articleActions from '../actions/article.js';
 ```

-and modify our exsiting function in that file from:
+when you have added the two above in our PublishingApp then  modify our exsiting function in the same file from:
 ```
 const mapDispatchToProps = (dispatch) => ({
 });
 ```
-into
+and add ***articleActions: bindActionCreators(articleActions, dispatch)*** so we will be able to bind article's actions into our component ***this.props***:
 ```
 const mapDispatchToProps = (dispatch) => ({
   articleActions: bindActionCreators(articleActions, dispatch)